 I'm setting this back to "Testing" since i'm seeing this too.

 root@client01:~# rbd snap create --snap=charlie001 charlie root@client01:~# rbd snap ls charlie 4 charlie001 53687091200 < DELETE ALL DATA INSIDE VM > root@client01:~# virsh destroy charlie Domain charlie destroyed root@client01:~# time rbd snap rollback --snap=charlie001 charlie real 9m26.463s user 0m2.240s sys 0m2.170s root@client01:~# virsh start charlie Domain charlie started root@client01:~#

 After creating the snapshot I did a "rm -rf /*" in the virtual machine.

 As you can see, the VM's data got corrupted.

 I'm not sure which logfile to look into.

-#3 Updated by Wido den Hollander almost 9 years ago
+#3 Updated by Wido den Hollander about 9 years ago

 I just exported the "charlie" image and mounted it through a loop device.